-Delirium tremens is often abbreviated as DTs.
-It has been called alcohol withdrawal delirium.
-It can also be more broadly categorized an alcohol withdrawal symptom.
+Delirium tremens is often abbreviated as DTs and has been called alcohol withdrawal delirium.
+It can also be more broadly categorized as an alcohol withdrawal symptom.

 When does delirium tremens occur?

-DTs most frequently occurs in cases where individuals have engaged in heavy drinking and then alter this behavior.
+Delirium tremens most frequently happens when individuals engage in heavy drinking and alter their behavior.

 Who can develop delirium tremens?

-As the University of Maryland Medical Center points out, DTs often occurs with alcoholics who have been struggling with their addiction for over ten years although DTs can occur simply after consistent heavy drinking that does not span such a long range of time.
+Delirium tremens often occurs in people with an alcohol use disorder who have been struggling with addiction for over 10 years.
+However, DTs can also occur after consistent heavy drinking that does not span such an extended time range.